Hun33er/Xtract/README.md

-Below is the GitHub README for Xtract, written with proper Markdown formatting (e.g., bold headers, code blocks, tables) so that it renders correctly when copied and pasted into GitHub. markdown
 # **Xtract**

 A Python tool to extract JavaScript/JSON files and API endpoints from websites or JavaScript files.
 Xtract recursively discovers JS files, extracts potential API endpoints using regex patterns, and saves the results in a reusable format.